Drug Identification Number (DIN): 02511355

 The Health Canada approval of Kesimpta was based on two identical phase 3 studies (ASCLEPIOS I and II) wherein participants were randomly assigned to receive ofatumumab (self-injected once a month), or daily oral teriflunomide for up to 30 months.
 Kesimpta reduced annual relapses significantly more than teriflunomide, reduced disability worsening at three months, and reduced disease activity on MRI scans.

 The price of Kesimpta is approximately $26,000 per year.
-Much of the cost can be reimbursed through private and group health plans for people who meet the prescribing criteria and through provincial drug programs for individuals who meet the prescribing criteria.
+Much of the cost can be reimbursed through private and group health plans for people who meet the prescribing criteria.

 Hours of Operation: Mon–Fri, 8 a.m. to 8 p.m.
 EST